|Election Period Policy

 The CEO will maintain an Information Request Register, which will:

-All enquiries from candidates about the election process are to be made directly to the VEC Returning Officer or, where the matter is outside the responsibilities of the Returning Officer, to the CEO.
+All enquiries from candidates about the election process are to be made directly to the VEC Election Manager or, where the matter is outside their responsibilities, to the CEO.

 Implementation of this Policy